Hover over the buttons to see the contents of each page.

 (Her C2 can potentially save situations that would otherwise have canceled her Hold Elemental Skill though, thus relating to more DPS)

-However, where this Constellation truly shines is if you know what attacks Lisa can and cannot resist with this newfound poise.
-If that criterion is met, you can be certain about confirming her Hold Elemental Skills on specific attacks, which also allows for smoother gameplay.
+However, this Constellation truly shines if you know what attacks Lisa can and cannot resist with this newfound poise.
+Under that criterion, you can ensure to confirm her Hold Elemental Skills on specific attacks, which also allows for smoother gameplay.
+A basic heuristic is that she can resist a single attack from most enemies.

 Increases the Level of Lightning Rose by 3.